BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGrayscaleMorphologicalClosingImage.md

 ## Description

-filter_data.detail_desc=Close an image using grayscale morphology.
+Close an image using grayscale morphology.

 The structuring element is assumed to be composed of binary values (zero or one).
 Only elements of the structuring element having values > 0 are candidates for affecting the center pixel.